-If we’re being honest, April 15 is only significant for those who owe taxes.
+If we’re being honest, the filing deadline is only significant for those who owe taxes.
 Those who are getting money back – or at least think they are – tend to get them done early.
 Why would you wait if you know there was some significant cash coming your way?
 If you’ve already received your return, or it’s winding its way through processing, consider putting it towards a home improvement project you’ve been planning.
 There’s no home project too big or too small that you can’t at least get started, even with a modest refund.

 Here are a few ideas on how to spend your tax refund on your home, so it gives you even a greater return in the future.

 There are many things you can do with just a few hundred dollars to make a substantial improvement to your home.
 If you’re looking for a big impact, low-cost option, consider a new coat of paint.
 Is your guest bathroom still painted Harvest Gold?
 Has your daughter outgrown her pink, princess bedroom?